reonZ/mini-tracker/README.md

 Set the amount of time (in milliseconds) before the tracker starts expanding on mouse hover.

+## Only When Started

+The tracker will only show up for players if the combat has actually started.

 ## End Turn

 Should the players be able to end their own turn.